-Stop searching in vain for symbols and special characters on your keyboard
+Stop searching for symbols and special characters on your keyboard

 Publié le 06 July 2015